amdegroot/pytorch-containers/README.md

 The advantages that come with autograd when manipulating networks in these ways become much more apparent with more complex architectures, so let's combine some of the operations we defined above.
+## Math Tables
 ## Building more complex architectures

+We will build our neural net from a simple nn.Sequential() module as this exists in both Torch and PyTorch and build up from there.
+You will notice that as we add more and more
+complexity to our network, the Torch code becomes more and more verbose.
+On the other hand, thanks to autograd, the complexity of our PyTorch code does not increase at all.